 As a passenger at Barcelona airport with a valid ticket to travel you have legal rights relating to a number of issues (EC Regulation 261/2004).
 We have all suffered from difficulties at any airport at some point.
-Flights can be delayed or cancelled, you might lose your passport or you may wish to make a complaint about something that has happened or how you have been treated.
+Flights can be delayed or cancelled, you might lose your passport, or you may wish to make a complaint about something that has happened or how you have been treated.

 Please note that the details on this page can change without us being notified and it is advised that you check the accuracy of this information directly with the airport to ensure you have the most accurate and up to date information.
-As far as we are aware the information provided on this page is accurate at the time of writing, February 2013.

 At the airport it is possible to check what rights you have and what facilities are available to you.
 You can make an enquiry at the airport information desk.
 Alternatively you can find leaflets dotted around the airport and at the airport information desk entitled 'Rights of the Passenger'.